Finding Outliers in Gaussian Model-Based Clustering: Applications

 \subsection{Crabs Study}

-Next we compare the performance of OCLUST on a real dataset.
-For this, we use \cite{campbell74}'s crabs dataset.
-This study closely mimics the study done by \cite{peel00} and again by \cite{punzo16b}.
+Next we evaluate the sensitivity of OCLUST using the crabs dataset \citep{campbell74}, which is available in the {\tt MASS} package \citep{venables02}.
+This study closely mimics the study carried out by \cite{peel00} and again by \cite{punzo16b} to demonstrate their respective approaches to dealing with outliers in model-based clustering.
 The dataset contains observations for 100 blue crabs, 50 of which are male, and 50 of which are female.
 The aim for each classification is to recover the sex of the crab.
 For this study, we will focus on measurements of rear width (RW) and carapace length (CL).
-We substitute the CL value of 25th point to one of eight values in $[-15,20]$.
-The leftmost plot in Figure~\ref{fig:crabs} plots the crabs dataset by sex, with the permuted value in blue taking value $\text{CL}=-5$.
-OCLUST, as well as the three other comparative methods in Section~\ref{sec:sims} were run for each dataset.
-With the exception of TCLUST, each method was run, restricting the model to one where the clusters had equal shapes and volumes, but varying orientations.
-Solutions for OCLUST, CNMix, and NCM for the dataset with $\text{CL}=-5$ are also plotted in Figure~\ref{fig:crabs}.
-Table~\ref{tab:crabs} summarizes the results for each method, listing the misclassification rate (M), the predicted number of outliers ($n_O$), and whether the model identified the permuted point as an outlier (bad).
+We substitute the CL value of the 25th point to one of eight values in $[-15,20]$.
+The leftmost plot in Figure~\ref{fig:crabs} plots the crabs dataset by sex, with the permuted value in red taking value $\text{CL}=-5$.
+We use the OCLUST, mean-shift, CNMix, NCM, and DBSCAN algorithms, along with the thresholding approach.
+For OCLUST, CNMix and NCM, we run each method, restricting the model to one where the clusters have equal shapes and volumes but varying orientations.
+We let the \texttt{CNmixt} function determine whether or not the CNMix model is contaminated.
+Solutions for OCLUST, CNMix, NCM, and the thresholding approach (2T) for the dataset with $\text{CL}=-5$ are plotted in Figure~\ref{fig:crabs}.
+Table~\ref{tab:crabs} summarizes the results for each method, listing the number of misclassified points (M) and the predicted number of outliers ($n_O$).